DaluEsomeju/6CCS3PRJ-Rimp-Interpreter/README.md

 - rimp-interpret.sc: Abstract machine for RIMP programs

-The project also contains ".simp" files which are example programs that can be executed by the Scala scripts (trees.sc only contains classes and does not contain a main method to be executed).
-Test.simp is intended to be a file in which users can write their own programs to be testesd.
+The project also contains ".simp" files which are example programs that can be executed by the Scala scripts (trees.sc only contains classes and does not contain a main method to be executed). test.simp is intended to be a file in which users can write their own programs to be testesd.

 ## Prerequisites